hitomi-t260g/pages-router-blog/README.md

 ## About This Project

-**⚠️ Notice: This is a learning/practice repository created for company training purposes.**
+**⚠️ Notice: This is a learning/practice repository created for company sample purposes.**

 This project demonstrates modern web development practices including: